yaricom/goNEAT_NS/README.md

 ![alt text][mazens_hard_winner_genome_graph]

-After 109 generations of population was found near optimal winner genome configuration able to guide maze solving agent through hard maze.
-The artificial neural network produced by this genome has only 17 units (neurons) with four hidden neurons.
+After 109 generations of population was found near optimal winner genome configuration able to guide maze solving agent through hard maze and approach the maze exit with spatial error of 2.5%.
+The artificial neural network produced by this genome has only 17 units (neurons) with four hidden neurons to model complex learned behaviour.

 The optimal genome configuration produced by growing three additional hidden units and multiple new links compared to seed genome.
 It's interesting to note that recurrent link at output neuron #13 (angular velocity effector) was routed through two hidden neurons in contrast with medium maze where neuron #13 was simply linked to itself.
-This may result in more complex behaviour learned especially taking into account that link pass through neuron #42 (affected by range finder: UP; radar: LEFT) and neuron #12 which is introduced at the seed genome and serves as *main relay control unit* relaying input signals from all input (sensor) neurons to all output (effector) neurons.
+This may result in more complex behaviour learned especially taking into account that link pass through neuron #42 affected by range finder: *LEFT* and radar: *BACK*.

-It worth to mention about special role of mentioned neuron #42 which seems to encode complex learned behaviour about general direction to the maze exit point.
+The neuron #42 also affected by connection with neuron #643 (affected by range finder: *LEFT*).
+As a result we may assume that it learned how steer agent when maze exit is behind and wall is at the left of it, i.e. to follow the left wall by moving forward.

-Other important point to note is about possible learned behaviour encoded by hidden neuron #297 - it's affected by input range finder sensors detecting distance to obstacles at *DOWN* and *DOWN-RIGHT* direction.
-Looking at maze configuration it can be seen that most trapping cul-de-sacs can be escaped by moving exactly in this direction.
-So, we can assume that this neuron participates in strategy to avoid vertical traps with local optimum fitness values based on distance to the exit.
+Other important point to note is about possible learned behaviour encoded by hidden neuron #297 - it's affected by input range finder sensors detecting distance to obstacles at *RIGHT* and *FRONT* direction.
+Looking at maze configuration we may assume that this neuron learned to avoid left chamber trap with extremely strong local optimum for fitness based on distance to the maze exit.

 ![alt text][mazens_hard_winner_records]